gkdot/recruitment-platform/README.md

 ```
 npm run dev
 ```
-Your terminal should output a URL - if you enter that in your browser, you should be able to view the app.
+Your terminal should output a URL - if you enter that in your browser, you should be able to view the app locally.

 ### Configuring your environment variables